jmontleon/DCS-MON/README.md

 Description
 -----------
 As there is no dedicated server for DCS and it is quite unstable at times it can be tedious to keep a server up and running at all times.
-DCS-MON is an attempt to help workaround the shortcomings.
+DCS-MON is an attempt to help work around the shortcomings.

 How It Works
 ------------